eigentaylor/eigentaylor.github.io/_previews/2026-06-01-av-stratproof.md

 ## What is strategyproofness?

-Strategyproofness is a sort of slippery concept that's hard to define rigorously.
-Everyone can easily *grasp* the concept, but writing it down as a mathematical property is hard.
+Strategyproofness is slippery and hard to define rigorously.
+Everyone can easily *grasp* the idea, but writing it down as a mathematical property is harder.

 Brams and Fishburn<d-cite key="bramsFishburn1978approval"></d-cite> give a somewhat tailored definition in the context of Approval voting, which is what we use here.
 The following is a little oversimplified for pedagogical purposes.